TunafishTiger/RoomsCalendar/README.md

 4. The calendar will be generated and you'll be redirected to a success page
 5. Click "Download Calendar" to download the PDF
 6. Click "Print Calendar" to send the calendar directly to the printer
+   - The application is configured to print to a networked printer named 'Office-Ricoh-C4500'
+   - You can change the printer name in the settings.py file by modifying the NETWORK_PRINTER_NAME setting

 ## Project Structure